HeartWise-AI/fairseq-signals/README.md

 * **To build cython components**: `python setup.py build_ext --inplace`
 * **For large datasets** install [PyArrow](https://arrow.apache.org/docs/python/install.html#using-pip): `pip install pyarrow`

-It is highly recommended to create a dedicated conda environment before installing the following libraries

 # Getting Started
-For general commands on ecg preprocessing, model pretraining and other fairseq-signals specific, please check [`Fairseq-signals`](https://github.com/Jwoo5/fairseq-signals).
+For general commands on ECG preprocessing, model pretraining, and other fairseq-signals specifics, please check [`Fairseq-signals`](https://github.com/Jwoo5/fairseq-signals).
-Here we will focus on explaining how to train your own classification models end-to-end or initializing weights from DeepECG-SSL (both linear probing and finetuning), how to do inference of the models within fairseq-signals and how to save models in onnx formats so they can be used anywhere else for inference.
+Here we will focus on explaining how to train your own classification models either end-to-end or with initialization from DeepECG-SSL weights (both linear probing and fine-tuning), run inference with models within fairseq-signals, and save models in ONNX format so they can be used elsewhere for inference.

-## 1: Install fairseq-signals
-Here we assumed you cloned the project and install the different modules as described in the Requirements and Installation section
+To get the best of `DeepECG-SSL`, please make sure you prepreocessed ECGs as described by [Nolin-Lapalme et al.](https://www.medrxiv.org/content/10.1101/2025.03.02.25322575v1.full.pdf).
+A docker with the preprocessing pipeline can be find [here](https://github.com/HeartWise-AI/DeepECG_Docker)

-## 2: Finetune DeepECG-SSL
+## 1.a: Fine-tune DeepECG-SSL
-This will update all the weights (base model + classification head)
+This will update all the weights (base model + classification head).
 ```shell script
 $ CUDA_VISIBLE_DEVICES=[device_num] fairseq-hydra-train common.fp16=[use_fp16] task.data=[manifest_folder] \
     model.model_path=[deepecg-ssl-path] +task.npy_dataset=true model.num_labels=[num_labels] \
     criterion._name=[loss_name] checkpoint.save_dir=[checkpoint_dir] \
     --config-dir examples/w2v_cmsc/config/finetuning/ecg_transformer --config-name diagnosis
 ```
-- `[device_num]` should be an integer representing the cuda gpu number (starting at 0)
+- `[device_num]` should be an integer representing the CUDA GPU number (starting at 0)
 - `[use_fp16]` should be either `true` for `false`.
 When finetuning `DeepECG-SSL`, use `true`
-- `[manifest_folder]` is a folder containing at least two manifest files `train.tsv` and `valid.tsv`, in the section `Manifest structure` we will give example of this file
+- `[manifest_folder]` is a folder containing at least two manifest files `train.tsv` and `valid.tsv`.
+In the section `Manifest structure` we will give an example of these files.
-- `[deepecg-ssl-path]` is the .pt corresponding to `DeepECG-SSL` base model.
-The `valid` set is used to earlystop the finetuning.
+- `[deepecg-ssl-path]` is the `.pt` corresponding to `DeepECG-SSL` base model.
+The `valid` set is used to early-stop the fine-tuning.
-- `[+task.npy_dataset=true]`: in case your training/validation data are save in a panda array, replace this with `[+task.df_dataset=true]`
+- `[+task.npy_dataset=true]` in case your training/validation data are save in a panda dataframe, replace this with `[+task.df_dataset=true]`.
-- `[num_labels]` is an integer corresponding to the number of target class in the classification.
-For binary classification, `[num_labels] = 1`
+- `[num_labels]` is an integer corresponding to the number of target classes in the classification.
+For binary classification, `[num_labels] = 1`.
-- `[loss_name]` correspond to the loss function.
-Possible values are `as` (asymetric loss), `bf` (binary focal loss), `mse` (mean square error loss), `bce` (binary cross entropy with logits loss), and `mlsml` (multilabel soft marginal loss)
+- `[loss_name]` corresponds to the loss function.
+Possible values are `as` (asymetric loss), `bf` (binary focal loss), `mse` (mean square error loss), `bce` (binary cross entropy with logits loss), and `mlsml` (multilabel soft marginal loss).
-- `[checkpoint_dir]` is the checkpoint directory subfolder name inside the folder `outputs/`. fairseq-signals automatically classify folder using the date and time when they are created
+- `[checkpoint_dir]` is the checkpoint directory subfolder name inside the folder/ `outputs/`. fairseq-signals automatically organizes folders using the date and time when they are created.

-## 3: Linear evaluation with DeepECG-SSL
+## 1.b: Linear probing with DeepECG-SSL
-This will freez the base model weights and only update classification weights
+This will freeze the base model weights and only update classification weights
 ```shell script
 $ CUDA_VISIBLE_DEVICES=[device_num] fairseq-hydra-train common.fp16=[use_fp16] task.data=[manifest_folder] \
     model.model_path=[deepecg-ssl-path] model.linear_evaluation=true +task.npy_dataset=[npy_dataset] \
     model.num_labels=[num_labels] criterion._name=[loss_name] checkpoint.save_dir=[checkpoint_dir] \
     --config-dir examples/w2v_cmsc/config/finetuning/ecg_transformer --config-name diagnosis
 ```
-All parameters are the same as for finetuning, expect `model.linear_evaluation` whose value is `true`
+All parameters are the same as for fine-tuning, except `model.linear_evaluation` whose value is `true`

-## 4: End to end model
+## 1.c: End-to-end training
-In case you want to initialized all the weights (base transformer + classification head) randomnly, in other to perform end-to-end training, you the following
+In case you want to initialize all the weights (base transformer + classification head) randomly in order to perform end-to-end training, you the following.
 ```shell script
 $ CUDA_VISIBLE_DEVICES=[device_num] fairseq-hydra-train common.fp16=[use_fp16] task.data=[manifest_folder] \
     model.no_pretrained_weights=true +task.npy_dataset=[npy_dataset] model.num_labels=[num_labels] \